Gotsmy/slim/README.md

-# Sulfate Limitation in E. coli "boosts" nothing but increases pDNA yield
+# Sulfur limitation increases specific pDNA yield in *E. coli* fed-batch processes

-SLIM in E. coli
+Creation of models, simulation of processes, and analysis of data as discussed in our research paper available on ???.

 ## Scripts
 Includes python scripts used for the dFBA simulations.